ytakefuji/IoT/README.md

 guiled.py is an example for controlling led-on and led-off from GUI using tkinter.
 $ python guiled.py
+A new window will be opend with three buttons.
 Three buttons are used for turning led-on, led-off, and quit respectively. ledonoff.ino on Arduino is used in this demo.
 </pre>